Independence Day (Mexico): Content

 Act of Independence of the Mexican Empire, pronounced by the Sovereign Junta assembled in the Capital on September 28, 1821.

 The Mexican Nation, which for three hundred years has had neither its own will nor free use of its voice, emerges today from the oppression under which it has lived.

 The heroic efforts of its children have been crowned, and the eternally memorable enterprise is accomplished, which a genius, surpassing all admiration and praise, for the love and glory of his homeland, began in Iguala, continued, and carried to completion, overcoming almost insurmountable obstacles.

-This part of the North, therefore, restored to the exercise of all the rights granted to it by the Author of Nature and recognized as inalienable and sacred by the cultured nations of the earth; free to constitute itself in the manner most conducive to its happiness; and with representatives who can express its will and designs; It begins to make use of such precious gifts, and solemnly declares, through the Supreme Junta of the Empire, that it is a sovereign nation, independent of the former Spain, with whom, henceforth, it will maintain no union other than that of a close friendship, under the terms prescribed by treaties; that it will establish friendly relations with the other powers and carry out whatever acts the other sovereign nations can and are in a position to permit; that it will be constituted, in accordance with the bases that the First Chief of the Imperial Army of the Three Guarantees wisely established in the Plan of Iguala and the Treaty of Córdoba; and finally, that it will uphold, at all costs, and with the sacrifice of the assets and lives of its individuals (if necessary) this solemn declaration, made in the capital of the Empire on September 28, 1821, the first year of Mexican Independence.
+This part of the North, therefore, restored to the exercise of all the rights granted to it by the Author of Nature and recognized as inalienable and sacred by the cultured nations of the earth; free to constitute itself in the manner most conducive to its happiness; and with representatives who can express its will and designs; begins to make use of such precious gifts, and solemnly declares, through the Supreme Junta of the Empire, that it is a sovereign nation, independent of the former Spain, with whom, henceforth, it will maintain no union other than that of a close friendship, under the terms prescribed by treaties; that it will establish friendly relations with the other powers and carry out whatever acts the other sovereign nations can and are in a position to permit; that it will be constituted, in accordance with the bases that the First Chief of the Imperial Army of the Three Guarantees wisely established in the Plan of Iguala and the Treaty of Córdoba; and finally, that it will uphold, at all costs, and with the sacrifice of the assets and lives of its individuals (if necessary) this solemn declaration, made in the capital of the Empire on September 28, 1821, the first year of Mexican Independence.

-National festivities
+National holiday

-16 September was first celebrated in 1812 in Huichapan, Hidalgo.
-It was given the status of a national holiday in the Constitution of Apatzingán, ratified by the conventions of 1822 and 1824, and first celebrated nationally in 1825.

 The Cry of Dolores has assumed an almost mythical status.
 Since the late 20th century, the event has come to symbolize Mexican independence and to initiate Independence Day ceremonies the following day (16 September).
 Independence Day in Mexico is a patriotic holiday marked by parades, concerts, patriotic programs, drum and bugle and marching band competitions, and special programs on national and local media outlets.